jcalvarezj/covid_data_analysis/README.md

 **Measures and restrictions filters:**

 1. General measures information by country
+2. Top 10 countries with highest number of different measures/restrictions
+3. Top 10 countries with lowest number of different measures/restrictions
+4. Top 10 countries with highest number of measures/restrictions records
+5. Top 10 countries with lowest number of measures/restrictions records
+6. General dataset information

 Finally, the optional argument 'post' can be added to send a request to the defined backend API